06 Jun How to Reduce Bruising after Breast Reduction

 Elevate Your Upper Body

 Keeping your upper body slightly elevated while resting or sleeping can help reduce swelling and bruising.
-Use pillows to prop yourself up at a comfortable angle, ensuring that your chest is higher than your heart.
-This position helps improve circulation and prevents fluid from accumulating in the surgical area.
+Use pillows to prop yourself up at a comfortable angle.
+This position helps increase circulation and prevents fluid from accumulating in the surgical area.

 Wear Your Compression Garment